Libensemble/libensemble/docs/papers/joss/paper.md

 Examples include determining simulation parameters using numerical optimization methods, machine learning techniques, or statistical calibration tools.
 In each of these examples, the ensemble members are typically simulations that use different parameters or data.
 Additional examples of applications that have used libEnsemble are surveyed in [Representative libEnsemble Use Cases](#Representative-libEnsemble-Use-Cases).

 Some key considerations for packages running dynamic ensembles include:

 - Ease of use -- whether the software requires a complex setup.

-- Portability -- running on different machines with different schedulers, hardware, and communication modes (e.g., MPI runners) with minimal modification to user scripts.
+- Portability -- running on diverse machines with different schedulers, hardware, and communication modes (e.g., MPI runners) with minimal modification to user scripts.

 - Scalability -- working efficiently with large-scale and/or many concurrent simulations.